Lawhy/Lawhy.github.io/about/index.md

 | DPhil in Computer Science | University of Oxford    | Oct 2020 - Present |
 | BSc (Hons) AI and Maths   | University of Edinburgh | Sep 2016 - Jul 2020|

+## Publications

+* Yuan He and Shay B. Cohen (2020).
+"English-to-Chinese Transliteration with a Phonetic Auxiliary Task."
+In: AACL-IJCNLP.

+## Events

+* Practice talk for the long-paper presentation in AACL-IJCNLP conference.
+Slides available [here]().

 ## Contact